debops/debops/docs/code-standards-policy.rst

 It might be necessary often that task execution might depend on a certain condition using the ``when`` statement.
-In many cases the condition is simple and straight forward, for example when depending on the existance of a file.
+In many cases the condition is simple and straight forward, for example when depending on the existence of a file.
 Other times the condition might be more complex, for example when depending on a state of other role configurations.
 In this case the expression SHOULD be defined in a default variable.
 This would give the user the ability to